-Under this potential alternative, four KC-135s would be stationed at Andersen AFB, Guam instead of Eielson AFB.
+Under this potential alternative, four KC-135s would be stationed at Andersen AFB, Guam, instead of Eielson AFB.
 Andersen AFB does not currently host KC-135 aircraft and existing infrastructure would be unable to absorb the incoming aircraft and associated supporting active-duty personnel.
 Extensive new construction would be needed to provide the appropriate support space for a new type of aircraft with different maintenance and operational needs than the aircraft currently onsite.
-Andersen AFB is approximately 3,000 miles away from the Arctic, and 4,800 miles away from Arctic airspace used for training.
-The extreme difference in climate between Guam and the Arctic would cause maintenance issues for the aircraft.
+Andersen AFB is approximately 3,000 miles from the Arctic, and 4,800 miles from Arctic airspace used for training.
+The extreme difference in climate between Guam and the Arctic would cause aircraft maintenance issues.